1965 Jaguar-XKE Series 1 4.2 FHC

-July 2020 Update: This 1965 Jaguar E-Type Coupe is a great numbers-matching core car example that is currently in the process of receiving a Show-Driver level restoration.
-It is scheduled to be painted in Opalescent Golden Sand, and work is progressing on the Tan interior components.
+September 2020 Update: This 1965 Jaguar E-Type Coupe is a great numbers-matching core car example that is currently in the process of receiving a Show-Driver level restoration.
+It has just been painted in Opalescent Golden Sand, and work is progressing on the Tan interior components.
 We have done extensive work on the engine rebuild as well.
 Please view the photo gallery to see current work we have recently performed.

 It is getting increasingly difficult to find matching-number E-types in original color combinations; when we find such examples, we like to restore them to a higher level to not only preserve the great Heritage of E-types, but to also create a great investment for the collector.

 During the E-Type’s restoration process, it has already been fully disassembled, and photo documented; it has been taken to bare metal, metal-worked on a rotisserie, then finished and will be repainted.
 All of the Coupe’s mechanical systems are being gone through and rebuilt to specification, and all brite work will be re-plated to that of a show-driver level quality.
 All mechanical components are being gone through including the electrical, cooling, fuel, and the hydraulic systems, with each brought back to their respective factory specifications.
 The engine, transmission, and rear end are being completely rebuilt, along with the carburetors, starter, and alternator.
 The Coupe’s radiator will be replaced, and it's gas tank will be epoxy-sealed and restored as well, along with the addition of a new stainless-steel exhaust system.